How to get the most out of group work

 • Can you use positive behaviours to share out air time equitably?
 For example 'bringing in', ' 'building' or 'checking understanding'.

-Remember, some group members may need more time to think things through before speaking up, so try to find ways for everyone to prepare in advance or build in thinking time to meetings, for example by using post-it notes or jamboards to generate ideas before launching into open discussion.
+Remember, some group members may need more time to think things through before speaking up, so try to find ways for everyone to prepare in advance or build in thinking time to meetings.
+For example, use post-it notes or online documents to generate ideas before launching into open discussion.

 Tools for digital collaboration